pingcap/docs/ticdc/ticdc-avro-protocol.md

 ## TiDB extension fields

 By default, Avro only includes data of the row where data changes in the DML event, excluding the type of data change or unique identifiers of TiDB-specific CommitTS  transactions.
-To address this issue, TiCDC introduces three TiDB extension fields to the Avro protocol.
-When `enable-tidb-extension` is set to `true` (defaults to `false`) in `sink-uri`, TiCDC generates Avro messages with three new fields:
+To address this issue, TiCDC introduces the following three TiDB extension fields to the Avro protocol.
+When `enable-tidb-extension` is set to `true` (defaults to `false`) in `sink-uri`, TiCDC generates Avro messages with these three fields:

 - `_tidb_op`: The DML type. "c" indicates insert and "u" indicates updates.
 - `_tidb_commit_ts`: The unique identifier of a transaction.